Plantation complexes in the Southern United States

-Stratford Hall is a classic example of Southern plantation architecture, built on an H-plan and completed in 1738 near Lerty, Virginia.

-The Seward Plantation is a historic Southern plantation-turned-ranch in Independence, Texas.
+The white-columned plantation house, an "icon" of American architecture, was the "popular embodiment of the plantation way of life" and the centerpiece of the very largest deep southern plantation complexes.
+Pictured is Destrehan Plantation.

-Plantation complexes were common on agricultural plantations in the Southern United States from the 17th into the 20th century.
+Plantation complexes, large-scale, self-sufficient estates which produced cash crops for profit, were common on agricultural plantations in the Southern United States from the 17th into the 20th century.
 The complex included everything from the main residence down to the pens for livestock.
-Until the abolition of slavery, such plantations were generally self-sufficient settlements that relied on the forced labor of enslaved people.
+Until the abolition of slavery, such plantations were generally reliant on the forced labor of enslaved people.

 Plantations are an important aspect of the history of the Southern United States, particularly before the American Civil War.
-The mild temperate climate, plentiful rainfall, and fertile soils of the Southeastern United States allowed the flourishing of large plantations, where large numbers of enslaved Africans were held captive and forced to produce crops to create wealth for the planter class, normally a white elite.
+The mild temperate/subtropical climate, plentiful rainfall, and fertile soils of the Southeastern United States allowed the flourishing of large plantations, where large numbers of enslaved Africans were held captive and forced to produce crops to create wealth for the planter class, a white elite.

+Plantation complexes were reliant on the exploitation of enslaved labor.
+Pictured is a family of slaves in a cotton field in Georgia, c.
+1850.

 Today, as was also true in the past, there is a wide range of opinion as to what differentiated a plantation from a farm.
 Typically, the focus of a farm was subsistence agriculture.
 In contrast, the primary focus of a plantation was the production of cash crops, with enough staple food crops produced to feed the population of the estate and the livestock.
 A common definition of what constituted a plantation is that it typically had 500 to 1000 acre or more of land and produced one or two cash crops for sale.
 Other scholars have attempted to define it by the number of enslaved persons.
+The term "plantation complex" is not universally agreed-upon; in the 21st century, some historians have proposed enslaved labor camp or forced labor camp as alternative terms that center the role of enslaved workers.